A mystery in the sky

 Heat can't get out.

 Something up there traps Earth's warmth like a door that only opens one way.
-Let's find out what β€” and why it keeps turning up the heat.
+Let's find out what it is, why a little of it is actually wonderful β€” and how we can gently nudge the door back open.

 Open the case